openbci-archive/OpenBCI_LSL/readme.md

 Lab streaming layer is a networking system for real time streaming, recording, and analysis of time-series data.
 LSL can be used to connect OpenBCI to applications that can record, analyze, and manipulate the data, such as Matlab, NeuroPype, BCILAB, and others.

 The [OpenBCI_LSL](link) repo contains a Python script that establishes an LSL stream of OpenBCI data, as well as the libraries and files needed to run LSL.
+Works on Windows, OSX, and Linux.

 # SETUP